initzerCreations/Tracgram/README.md

 2. Go through the instalation steps

-3. Change the parameters in the tracgram.py file directly:
+3. Change the parameters in the tracgram main method directly:
+    + Mandatory:
         - NICKNAME: your username on Instagram
         - PASSWORD: your instagram password
         - OBJECTIVE: your objective username

+    + Optional:
+        - path_to_csv: the path were the csv file will be stored, including the name

 4. Execute it with python3 tracgram.py